 Genetic counseling helps patients understand how genetic conditions might affect them and their family members.

 All new patients referred to the Cancer Predisposition Program will meet with one of our team’s genetic counselors.
-The genetic counselor will take a personal and family history, perform a risk assessment, describe the relevant cancer predisposition syndrome, recommend surveillance, and coordinate genetic testing, if applicable.
+The genetic counselor will take a personal and family history, perform a risk assessment, describe any relevant cancer predisposition syndromes, recommend surveillance and coordinate genetic testing, if applicable.

 If the patient or a family member has had previous genetic testing, it is helpful to bring the report to the appointment.